unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 An interesting problem alot of researchers are looking into is can we extend Deep Learning to make generative models which can generate pieces of art and music like artists ?
 Turns out, computers can actually churn out meaningful <a href="http://karpathy.github.io/2015/05/21/rnn-effectiveness/">text</a> and <a href="https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">sensible images</a> with a little bit of training.

-Over the past 2 months we at Unnati Data Labs,attempted to generate music using algorithms based on Deep Learning techniques.We used the LSTM(Long Short Term Memory) flavour of Recurrent Neural Networks(don't get bogged down by the fancy name) to accomplish this task.In this blog posts we'll explain how we tackled the problem with minimal technical jargon :p
+Over the past 2 months we at Unnati Data Labs,attempted to generate music using algorithms based on Deep Learning techniques.We used the LSTM(Long Short Term Memory) flavour of Recurrent Neural Networks(don't get bogged down by the fancy name) to accomplish this task.In this blog post we are gonna explain how we tackled the problem with minimal technical jargon :p

-Now,you might wonder why generating music using computer programs is a good idea.Well, because
+Now,you might wonder why generating music using computer programs is a good idea at all.
+Well, because
 <ol>
 <li> It can assist music composers.Musiscians might come up with unique ways to use music generating programs to their advantage. </li>

 <li> Algorithmically generated music can be used in youtube videos, games and movies </li>

-<li> It helps us understand the power & limitations of Machine Learning & Deep Learning techniques.It helps to see wether computer programs can be creative and innovative.</li>
+<li> It helps us understand the power & limitations of Machine Learning & Deep Learning techniques.It helps us to see wether computer programs can be creative and innovative.If they can, then we don't have to worry about making new inventions anymore.</li>

 </ol>